alesr/tango/README.md

 ## ⚠️ Heads Up

 This is an **experimental** project.
 I built it to explore some ideas around matchmaking and concurrent patterns in Go.
-While it works, I wouldn't recommend using it in production just yet.
+While it works, I wouldn't recommend using it in production *just yet*.
 Feel free to poke around and maybe grab some ideas for your own projects.

 ## How Tango Works